luke-beep/all-about-windows/docs/DATABASE.md

 <summary>Winver</summary>

-> WIN + R and type `winver` and press enter.
+WIN + R and type `winver` and press enter.
 This will open a window that shows you your current Windows version.

-Example:
 <p>
  <img src="/assets/Windows/winver.png" alt="winver" /></a>
 </p>